Variable Sampling MPC via Differentiable Time-Warping Function: Introduction

+Briefly, to make MPC able to deal with multi-timescale systems well, the prediction horizon should be longer to capture more look-ahead information in the distant future yet the sampling rate of MPC should be small enough to provide more accurate prediction in the near future.
 A multi-horizon MPC (MH-MPC) \cite{hu2021multihorizon,hu2022spatial} has been studied recently, which combines a short receding horizon and a long shrinking horizon altogether in one MPC formulation.
 The short receding horizon indicates relatively accurate prediction with a higher sampling rate, whereas the long shrinking horizon extends to the end of the trip with a lower sampling rate.
 Even though MH-MPC exploits preview information over a longer horizon, it introduces an extra computational burden, especially at the beginning of the trip, because the dimension of the MH-MPC problem varies and depends on the current progress over the entire trip.
 In addition, MH-MPC requires the entire trip to be finite.
 Another direction to develop MPC for multi-timescale systems is by the non-uniform sampling MPC (NS-MPC) \cite{tan2016model,gomozov2016adaptive,liao2017cascaded,brudigam2021model}, in which the prediction horizon is partitioned into multiple parts and each part has a different sampling rate.
-The dimension of the decision variables, i.e., the number of prediction steps, is assumed to be fixed in order to avoid an extra computational footprint.
-Both NS-MPC and MH-MPC requires manual tuning some parameters to to obtain better performance.
+The dimension of the decision variables, i.e., the number of prediction steps, is assumed to be fixed to avoid an extra computational footprint.
+Both NS-MPC and MH-MPC require manual tuning of some parameters to obtain better performance by trial and error.
 And determining the optimal settings involves trial and error, and requires expert knowledge of the specific system.